Danish Union of Metalworkers: History

+Affiliation

 The union was long affiliated to the Danish Confederation of Trade Unions (LO), and for many years was its third-largest affiliate.
 Following LO's merger, in 2019, it is now affiliated to it successor, the Danish Trade Union Confederation (FH).
 It has also been affiliated to the European Metalworkers' Federation and the International Metalworkers' Federation, now part of the IndustriALL Global Union.